xing/XNGAPIClientTester/README.md

 The client tester for the XINGAPIClient.

-This is still WIP so the API can change.
-Especially the `- setup` and `- tearDown` methods are way to repetitive.

 ## Installation using CocoaPods

 Add the `XNGAPIClientTester` pod to your Podfiles unit test target.